Seth Roland

 Seth Roland (born 1957) is the head coach of the Fairleigh Dickinson men's soccer team, a position he has held since 1997.
 As a player, he won a silver medal with Team USA at the 1981 Maccabiah Games in Israel.
 As a coach of Team USA, he won a bronze medal at the 1993 Maccabiah Games.
 His FDU team has won eight NEC championships and made it to the Sweet 16 and Elite Eight.
 As of 2022, he was the winningest coach in FDU men's soccer history, the winningest coach in Northeast Conference history, and the ninth active-winningest-coach in NCAA Division I. He was named 2000 Northeast Conference Men's Soccer Coach of the Year.

 Early and personal life

 Roland is a native of Teaneck, New Jersey.
-His parents were Doris Leah (nee Rubin) Roland, a psychologist, and Leonard Roland, a chemical engineer.
+His parents were Doris Leah (née Rubin) Roland, a psychologist, and Leonard Roland, a chemical engineer.
 In 2000 his wife Marjorie died from brain cancer.
 He and his wife Julia have two daughters, Hannah and Laura, and a son, Daniel.

 Playing career

 College

 Roland attended the University of Pennsylvania, where he played soccer and was a starting midfielder for the Quakers for three years, and was named All-Ivy League.
-At Penn he earned a Bachelor of Arts in History, and a Master of Science in Education.
+At Penn he earned a Bachelor of Arts in history, and a Master of Science in education.